← Back to blog

 ]

-How to convert nested JSON to CSV
+Step-by-step: convert nested JSON to CSV

 To convert nested JSON to CSV, map each nested path to a flat CSV column.
 A tabular export utility turns a JSON array of objects into CSV text and lets you keep all fields, flatten nested fields, choose specific columns, or use custom mappings.